-5.5.3 Locality Metrics
+5.5.3 Locality metrics

-The observed trends in the locality metrics computed on RRM meshes are similar to those exhibited in the uniformly refined mesh experiments presented earlier.
-Hence, for brevity, only the $L{max,2}$, and $L{min,2}$ metrics are presented for the TOPO field on the finest resolution (r2) of RRM meshes in Figure 14.
+The observed trends in the locality metrics computed on RRMs are similar to those exhibited in the uniformly refined mesh experiments presented earlier.
+Hence, for brevity, only the $L{\text{max},2}$ and $L{\text{min},2}$ metrics are presented for the TOPO field on the finest resolution (r2) of RRMs in Fig. 14.

-It is imperative to recognize that the high order remapping schemes from TempestRemap and WLS-ENOR continue to generate minimally diffusive projections on target RRM meshes.
+It is imperative to recognize that the high-order remapping schemes from TempestRemap and WLS-ENOR continue to generate minimally diffusive projections on target RRMs.
 This behavior is quite attractive as local features in the fields, even in the presence of strong gradients, are resolved accurately with very low dissipation away from the sampled reference field data.
 The locally adaptive, discontinuity tracking WLS-ENOR algorithm shows strongly stable behavior for all test cases.